Kalani Witherspoon: Collegiate career

 She is currently a sprinter at the University of North Carolina She finished 16th overall in the 100 meter hurdles at the Raleigh Relays in January 2024.

 2024: Witherspoon competed in four indoor meets in the 60m hurdles, achieving a third-place finish in her collegiate debut at the Doc Hale VT Meet.
 Recorded a season-best time of 8.50 seconds at the Virginia Tech Challenge and qualified for the ACC Indoor Championships in the 60m hurdles.
 During the outdoor season, participated in five meets, competing in the 100m hurdles, 200m hurdles, 4x100m relay, and 4x400m relay.

 2025: Witherspoon placed 3rd in the 60m hurdles at the ACC Indoor Championships with a personal best of 8:28.

 Personal life

 Witherspoon is the daughter of Kolowa and Derrick Witherspoon.
 Her father, Derrick Witherspoon played football and ran track at Clemson University (1990-1993) and played American football professionally for the Philadelphia Eagles (1995-1997).
+She became a member of Alpha Kappa Alpha sorority, Theta Pi Chapter at UNC Chapel Hill on November 23, 2025.